-Recently, there has been a significant decline in Charitable Gaming in Ontario.
+Over the past decade, there has been a significant decline in Charitable Gaming in Ontario.
 Ten years ago, there were more than 6,000 charities raising funds at approximately 230 bingo halls, but today, there are just under 3,000 charities fundraising in 61 halls.

 To generate interest, and ultimately more money for thousands of local charities, OLG is looking to develop new products and technologies that will invigorate the traditional bingo experience and appeal to a wider audience.

 The plan is to introduce a standardized suite of paper and electronic games to all interested bingo halls in Ontario.
-Currently, there are 37 bingo centres which have expressed interest in the initiative, and six pilot sites that will test the newly expanded model.

 The new product offering will include: